ben-clem/node-messenger/README.md

   - Customized login screen
 - New channel creation
   - Create channel button + dialog (works with enter key)
+  - Adding known users to a channel when creating it
 - Channel membership and access
   _place your comments_
 - Ressource access control